 31 May Babinsky.
 School (1952 – 1963).
 8: Idol of Imported Stuff.
-Lingerie Issue
+Lingerie in Soviet History

 The Idol of Imported Stuff.

-These shortcomings bolstered the fuss over pretty clothes and creature comforts used by the bourgeois savages to corrupt young communism-builders’ minds.
+The Soviet press had to admit occasional shortcomings and emphasized the need to improve the quality of consumer goods.
+These shortcomings, if left unattended, would bolster the fuss over pretty clothes and creature comforts used by the bourgeois savages to corrupt young communism-builders’ minds.

-The superior quality and variety did not tell the whole story.
+Soviet consumers did not need the media to reveal that other countries produced better clothes, shoes, pens, perfume, stereo players and pots.
+The quality and variety did not tell the whole story.
 The vision of the forbidden world behind the item was no less titillating.
 (For days following the business trip to Yugoslavia by the head and the Party boss of my company, female staff surrounded them in the hallways just to soak in the sight of their soft leather shoes that screamed “imported.”
-Firsthand details, not-to-be-divulged but freely circulating, of an alien life, namely the striptease they attended with the group’s KGB overseers, were equally tantalizing.)
+Firsthand details, not-to-be-divulged but freely circulating, of an alien life, namely the striptease they attended with their KGB overseers, were equally tantalizing.)

 The Lingerie Issue.